 Ricky Rubio doesn’t like to look.
 That takes away all the excitement.
 (See video below.)
 The flashy Minnesota Timberwolves point guard is a terrific and rare combination, as far as coaches are concerned: he’s able to execute flashy plays and passes because first he executes on the core fundamentals, getting to the right spots on the floor and seeing the whole court at once.

-Rubio's fundamdentals -- not his flash -- are what keep him in a league where he's not particularly good at another thing coaches really value: shooting the basketball.
+Rubio’s fundamdentals — not his flash — are what keep him in a league where he’s not particularly good at another thing coaches really value: shooting the basketball.
 Rubio can knock down big shots, no doubt.
-But he's not a consistent threat from the outside, which makes his razzle-dazzle even more impressive, since opponents can give him a little room when he's deep.
-Rubio is so good at what he does do well that teams have lived with what he doesn't: Rubio has played almost 7,000 NBA minutes and averages only 36.5% shooting from the field.
+But he’s not a consistent threat from the outside, which makes his razzle-dazzle even more impressive, since opponents can give him a little room when he’s deep.
+Rubio is so good at what he does do well that teams have lived with what he doesn’t: Rubio has played almost 7,000 NBA minutes and averages only 36.5% shooting from the field.
 No player in NBA history has shot a weaker percentage with over 5,000 minutes of court time, according to writer Michael Rand.
-Maybe he doesn't look?
-Despite the poor shooting, Rubio's Player Efficiency Number (PER) ranks him 17th among NBA point guards currently.
-And, again, look at this pass:The BEST SALES on Amazon NOW ]
+Maybe he doesn’t look?
+Despite the poor shooting, Rubio’s Player Efficiency Number (PER) ranks him 17th among NBA point guards currently.
+And, again, look at this pass:Up to 70% off on Hottest Amazon Deals]